nightwatchjs/nightwatch-schematics/README.md

 schematics @nightwatch/schematics:ng-add
 ```

-Once Nightwatch is added to your project, all [Nightwatch CLI options][NightwatchCliOptionsLink] will be available when triggering e2e tests.
+Once Nightwatch is added to your project, all [Nightwatch CLI options][nightwatchclioptionslink] will be available when triggering e2e tests.
 E.g.: `--verbose`, `--retries` etc. One can update `e2e:test` to include cli options.

 ## 🐛 Issues